Artwork Guidelines for Label Printing

 Tips and Tricks

 - Providing a packaged design file, along with the print-ready PDF, will give us the most flexibility when it comes to producing your design.
+Please ensure fonts are included (or outlined).

 - We recommend using a qualified graphic designer to set up print-ready files for commercial printing.